 Before play, it’s really nice to massage, squeeze or brush your child’s fingers, hands and forearms.
 This alerts their system and brings awareness to the whole upper limb.
 A quick finger, hand or wrist stretch can also help them feel and manipulate the messy play substance more effectively.

 Ideas for play: if your child is able, or with some hand over hand help, use kitchen utensils to play with the substance – using a wooden spoon to stir, a ladle or spoons to scoop or a potato masher to squish.
 You can use other things from around the home as tools to further develop motor skills, like paintbrushes, rolling pins, biscuit cutters, cutlery, containers, cups or sponges.

 You can also put different objects into the substance for the child to play with.
 This is motivating and helps build fine motor and visual perception skills.
-Good options include cars, plastic animals or figurines, or you can tailor it to a special interest.
+Good options include cars, plastic animals or figurines, or you can tailor it to a specialist interest.
 Try dropping some items inside the substance for your child to find.
-Start with bigger objects so they hardly have to touch the messy play mixture; as they get more confident, hide or make the items smaller so your child has to get their hands in.
+Start with bigger objects so they hardly have to touch the messy play mixture; as they get more confident, hide or make the items smaller so your child has to get their hands in the mixture.

 Messy play is a brilliant opportunity for imaginative or pretend play.
 Making food out of play-dough for a dolls tea party, going shopping for items hidden in the messy substance or giving a baby a bath in some coloured yoghurt can offer a novel way to entertain your child.

 Mixing different textures can enhance the sensory experience of messy play.
 For example, adding rice to play-dough offers a very different sensation to the way the items feel alone.
 This gives more for our child’s system to interpret, and offers a small but safe step away from what is known and familiar.

 The blog And Next Comes L has compiled a list of great ideas for dyeing sensory materials.